eb-namchi/brand-styleguide/README.md

 ```
 Add whichever tweens you'd like and you're all set!
 Importantly, you'll define the timeline as a variable.
 This gives you control over it, so you can use it with initScroll.
 Or simply use it with the `handleAnimation()` and `handleHideAnimation()` helper functions.

 That's it for now!
-Ping me if there are bugs, as not everything is perfect yet! gl;hf
+Ping Jessica Ma if there are bugs, as not everything is perfect yet! gl;hf